jayeshkarvir5/QandA_webapp/README.md

-# QandA_webapp
+# FeQtA
-FeQta a Django Project
+For every Question there's an Answer.
-For every Question there's an answer
+FeQtA is a Question Answer based platform built using Django and is intended for those who are interested in asking questions and answering questions related to competetive examinations.